12.3 Termination of Support

 Child support ends when the parents marry each other or remarry each other.
 If the parents remarry, the District Court may eliminate all child support arrears that accrued under the previous child support order except for those arrears owed to the State of Wyoming.

-When the parents marry or remarry, the Wyoming CSE Program shall not file an action to eliminate child support arrears.
+When the parents marry or remarry, the Wyoming CSP shall not file an action to eliminate child support arrears.
 Rather, the case worker shall refer the parents to a private attorney.

 Termination of Spousal Support Obligation